James E. Rogers College of Law

 Section 3.0 TASK FORCE recommends that Dean Miller establish an Arizona Law COVID Task Force with responsibility for implementing the Plan.

 Section 4.0 MITIGATION PLAN lays out a mitigation plan for fully reopening Arizona Law, which is our primary goal and is not the same as returning to “life before COVID-19.”
 This plan consists of three principal layers: At-home mitigation, including social distancing, masking, and personal hygiene measures; on-campus mitigation, including free and voluntary baseline blood testing; restrictions on campus access; daily screening and temperature checks; schedule, classroom, and teaching modifications; masking and personal protection measures; physical plant monitoring and cleansing; and enhanced viral monitoring, including voluntary testing of a subgroup of the Arizona Law community and contact tracing provided by UArizona or other funders.
-In addition to preventing transmission of COVID-19 on the Arizona Law campus, the mitigation plan is designed to provide early warning if such transmission takes place.

 Section 5.2 Faculty Arizona Law has 40 full-time faculty members, more than 90 Professors of Practice, and 6 emeritus faculty members.
 This section explains that faculty members should consult with the Associate Dean for Academic Affairs or Chief of Staff on flexible work arrangement or temporary work arrangement.